nathan-alden-sr/aspnet-6-bootstrap/README.md

 Microsoft inexplicably does not implement `IActionResult` for every HTTP status code.
 Additionally, developers sometimes want to implement "response body envelopes" where all response bodies follow a certain JSON schema.
 In this repository, response body envelopes are implemented by the `StandardJsonResult` and `StandardJsonResult<TData>` classes.
 A fluent API makes it easy to compose these response body envelopes.
 See the [`HealthController`](source/Api/Controllers/Health/HealthController.cs) class for an example.

+### Swashbuckle customizations

+Swashbuckle has some annoying behavior that I was intent on fixing.

+Swashbuckle does not correctly honor non-null reference types when the [nullable reference type](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references) feature is enabled.
+The [NullableSchemaFilter](source/Api/Swashbuckle/NullableSchemaFilter.cs) class corrects this behavior.

+Swashbuckle does not render generic model type names correctly.
+The [TitleFilter](source/Api/Swashbuckle/TitleFilter.cs) class corrects this behavior.

+I wrote a couple of attributes that wrap common response types to reduce boilerplate.

 ## Frameworks and libraries

 | Framework or Library | Purpose |